iruble23/INDE-577/README.md

 ## Overview

 Welcome to the Termite Data Analysis Repository, a comprehensive collection of machine learning analyses focused on predicting termite behavior and wood decomposition based on a global dataset.
-This repository is organized into subdirectories, each dedicated to a different machine learning algorithm.
-The primary goal is to explore various supervised learning techniques and their applications in ecological data science, particularly in understanding termite behavior as it relates to their roles as decomposers.
+This repository is organized into subdirectories, each dedicated to a different machine learning algorithm, covering both supervised and unsupervised learning techniques.
+The primary goal is to explore various machine learning strategies and their applications in ecological data science, particularly in understanding termite behavior as it relates to their roles as decomposers.

 ## Significance of Termites in Ecological Research